aerogear/aerogear-unifiedpush-server/README.md

 ##### Add a datasource for the UnifiedPush database

-The module for Postgres can be found in ```src/main/resources/modules/org/postgresql```.
+The module for PostgreSQL can be found in ```src/main/resources/modules/org/postgresql```.
 Copy this module to JBoss AS modules directory:

 ```
 cp -r src/main/resources/modules/org /Path/to/JBossAS/modules/
 ```

-We also need the Postgres driver copied to this module:
+We also need the PostgreSQL driver copied to this module:

 ```
 mvn dependency:copy -Dartifact=org.postgresql:postgresql:9.2-1004-jdbc41 -DoutputDirectory=/Path/to/JBossAS/modules/org/postgresql/main/